Contents

 The Parties acknowledge that points of contact within the Parties may differ over time due to the nature of investigative activities and the appropriateness of Party involvement.
 The Parties may nominate an appropriate alternative point of contact for day-to-day communication and/or joint-working in the event of an NHSCFAor MHRAinvestigation taking place which involves a specialised area of business, specialist knowledge or a particular expertise.The nominated person(s) will therefore act as single point of contact for investigation purposes.
 A single point of contact who understands criminal investigation procedures and what is required to a criminal standard is essential to enable investigators to exchange crucial information in a timely manner, to prevent contradictory information being exchanged, and to ensure delays are minimised.

-The Caldicott Information Governance Review 2013, commissioned by the Department of Health, introduced the term 'personal confidential data' across the healthcare system to widen the interpretation of 'personal data' and 'sensitive data' for patient identifiable information.
+The Caldicott Information Governance Review 2013, commissioned by the Department of Health, uses the term 'patient identifiable information' across the healthcare system to widen the interpretation of 'personal data' and 'sensitive data' data’ and to address the concerns about the use of patient information in the NHS in England and Wales.

 Personal data